 - Think in terms of specific, concrete tasks.
 Think about the tasks or behaviors that demonstrate the competencies you have chosen.
 Also, think about tasks and behaviors that fail to demonstrate them.
 Remember: Concrete = easier to remember.
 Like a leaf or a shell that gets stuck in concrete when it dries.
 (See what I did there?)

 - Work your new terminology into job descriptions, and when advertising positions.
 When it comes to describing job positions or roles, and when looking for people to fill those roles, use the language you adopted when talking about your competencies.
 This not only communicates specifically what you are looking for, but also help you build your culture.
 And culture is important to advertise.

 - Research how competencies can be measured in your assessments.
 Both assessment questionnaires and 360 surveys can be tuned to uncover evidence of your competencies in your employees.
 Select your assessment tools accordingly.

 - Craft training around those competencies.
 If customer service is a core competency across your organization, you should be training your employees in ways that improve their customer service skills.
 Find content that speaks to your competencies and create courses that can help both your leaders and your front-line employees grow in those areas.

-Our use of competency tracks in our learning management platform Thinkzoom is just one way we are helping clients do that last bullet point.
+Our use of competency-based learning tracks in our LMS platform Thinkzoom is just one way we are helping clients do that last bullet point.
 If you would like to see some samples of videos crafted into a course for a given competency, you can request a free trial anytime.